John Wick: Chapter 3 – Parabellum

-John Wick: Chapter 3 – Parabellum (or simply John Wick: Chapter 3) is a 2019 American neo-noir action thriller film directed by Chad Stahelski, written by Derek Kolstad, Shay Hatten, Chris Collins, and Marc Abrams, based on a story by Kolstad, and starring Keanu Reeves as the title character, alongside an ensemble supporting cast including Halle Berry, Laurence Fishburne, Mark Dacascos, Asia Kate Dillon, Lance Reddick, Anjelica Huston, and Ian McShane.
-The film, the sequel to John Wick: Chapter 2 (2017) and the third installment in the John Wick franchise, centers on John Wick going on the run from a legion of hitmen after a bounty is placed for his murder.
+John Wick: Chapter 3 – Parabellum is a 2019 American neo-noir action thriller film directed by Chad Stahelski from a screenplay by Derek Kolstad, Shay Hatten, Chris Collins, and Marc Abrams, based on a story by Kolstad.
+The film is the direct sequel to John Wick: Chapter 2 (2017) and the third installment in the John Wick franchise.
+It stars Keanu Reeves as the title character, alongside an ensemble supporting cast including Halle Berry, Laurence Fishburne, Mark Dacascos, Asia Kate Dillon, Lance Reddick, Anjelica Huston, and Ian McShane.
+The film takes place immediately after Chapter 2 and centers on John Wick going on the run from a legion of hitmen after a bounty is placed for his murder.

 In October 2016, Stahelski stated a third John Wick film was in the works; this was formally announced in June 2017, after the returns of Reeves and Kolstad were confirmed, followed by Stahelski's return in January 2018.
 Much of the returning cast and crew was confirmed that following month, with new members joining that May.
 Principal photography began that month and lasted through that November, with filming locations including New York City and Casablanca.

 John Wick: Chapter 3 – Parabellum had its premiere at the Regal Union Square in New York City on May 9, 2019, and was released in the United States on May 17, by Lionsgate.
-It received generally positive reviews from critics, with praise for the action sequences, visual style, and Reeves's performance.
-The film grossed over $327 million worldwide, and took just 10 days to become the highest-grossing film in the franchise.
-A sequel, John Wick: Chapter 4, will be released in March 2023, with a spin-off film, Ballerina, set to be released in the future.
+It received highly positive reviews from critics, with praise for the action sequences, visual style, and Reeves's performance.
+The film grossed $327.7 million worldwide and took just 10 days to become the highest-grossing film in the franchise.
+A sequel, John Wick: Chapter 4, was released in March 2023, and a spin-off film, Ballerina, was released in June 2025.

 Plot

-John Wick is making his way through Manhattan before he is labeled "excommunicado" for the unauthorized killing of High Table crime lord Santino D'Antonio.
+John Wick is on the run in Manhattan after he was labeled "excommunicado" for the killing of High Table crime lord Santino D'Antonio on Continental grounds.
 At the New York Public Library, John retrieves a marker medallion and a rosary.
 He is injured in a fight with another hitman, Ernest, and seeks medical treatment from an underworld doctor.
 His excommunicado status activates before the doctor can finish, forcing John to complete the suturing himself.
 Upon leaving, he is quickly pursued by various gangs of assassins, all of whom he kills.

-John meets with The Director, the head of the Ruska Roma crime syndicate, where he presents the rosary and demands safe passage to Casablanca.
+John meets with The Director, the head of the Ruska Roma crime syndicate, to whom he presents a rosary and demands safe passage to Casablanca.
 As John was once a member, the Director reluctantly agrees.
-Meanwhile, a High Table Adjudicator meets with New York Continental manager Winston and the Bowery King, notifying them that they both have seven days to resign from their positions for helping John.
-The Adjudicator enlists Zero, a Japanese assassin, and orders him to stab The Director through both of her hands as penance for aiding John.
-In Casablanca, John meets Sofia, a former friend and manager of the Moroccan Continental.
+Meanwhile, a High Table Adjudicator meets with New York Continental manager Winston Scott and the Bowery King, notifying them that they both have seven days to resign from their positions as a consequence of helping John.
+The Adjudicator enlists Zero, a Japanese assassin, and orders him to stab the Director through both of her hands as penance for aiding John.
+In Casablanca, John meets Sofia Al-Azwar, his former friend who is now the manager of the Moroccan Continental.